SonderJ/VPC_gen2_test/README.md

 1. Create a [Github account](https://github.com/) to maintain and store your Terraform code If you want to use Terraform together with Schematics you have to use Github to link to your Terraform code templates
-1. You a fully functional IBM Cloud account.
+1. You need a fully functional IBM Cloud account.

    So either upgrade your free Lite Account or someone who geives you access to his account

    **Don't try to create resources with Terraform/Schematics on a Lite Account!**

    Even if the `terraform plan` command completes successfully the `terraform apply` command will only make it half way through.
    It successfuly creates a VPC and security groups and maybe other "free" resources but it gets stuck when creating the actual VSI.
 It leaves you with a Zombie-VSI that remains in starting state and you will not be able to delete this VM (not with ´terraform destroy' nor manually through the GUI).
 The only way to get rid of this undead is to open a ticket and let the 3rd Level support kill him for you.

 3. [Install the stand-alone IBM Cloud CLI on your local system](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli)

    You usually install the CLI directly on your Laptop but with Windows it comes with a Container environment that conflicts with other Hypervisors you may have installed so I finally decided to install everything on an Ubuntu-based VM (not all Unix derivates are supported by the CLI installer! - Ubuntu works fine , MINT doesn't)

-   For the first time use you IBM Cloud ID to log in with specifying the region (you don't need the `-r` option) `ibmcloud login --sso -r us-south`
+   For the first time use you IBM Cloud ID to log in with specifying the region (you don't need the `-r` option it will ask you for hte region when you login the first time and you can of course change the current region in the CLI)
+   `ibmcloud login --sso -r us-south`
    This involves your web-browser in the log in process to supply you with an access token which needs to be copied back to your CLI.